 Types of testicular cancer

 Most types of testicular cancer develop in the sperm-producing cells known as germ cells, and are referred to as germ cell tumors.
-Germ cell tumors in men most commonly start in the testicles but can also develop in other parts of the body, such as the retroperitoneum (the back of the abdomen near the spine), the mediastinum (the central portion of the chest between the lungs), the lower spine, and very rarely, the pineal gland (a small gland in the brain).
+Germ cell tumors in men most commonly start in the testicles but can also develop in other parts of the body, such as the back of the abdomen near the spine, called the retroperitoneum; the central portion of the chest between the lungs, called the mediastinum; the lower spine; and, very rarely, a small gland in the brain called the pineal gland.

-There are two different categories of germ cell tumors that occur in the testicles: seminomas and non-seminomas.
-Generally, non-seminomas tend to grow and metastasize (spread) more quickly than seminomas, but prompt diagnosis and treatment are important for both types of tumors.
+There are two different categories of germ cell tumors that start in the testicles: seminomas and non-seminomas.
+Generally, non-seminomas tend to grow and spread more quickly than seminomas, but prompt diagnosis and treatment are important for both types of tumors.

-This article provides information only on germ cell tumors (seminomas and non-seminomas) of the testicles in men who have reached puberty.
-Other, less common types of testicular tumors include Leydig cell tumor, Sertoli cell tumor, and carcinomas of the rete testis (a part of the testicles).
-These can often be successfully treated by surgically removing the affected tissue; however, if they spread to other areas of the body, they are more difficult to treat.
+This article provides information only on seminomas and non-seminomas of the testicles in men who have reached puberty.
+Other, less common types of testicular tumors include Leydig cell tumor, Sertoli cell tumor, and carcinomas of the rete testis, which is a part of the testicles.
+These can often be successfully treated by surgically removing the testicle; however, if they spread to other areas of the body, they are more difficult to treat.
 Testicular cancer is uncommon in boys who have not yet reached puberty; childhood testicular cancer is approached differently than cancer in teenagers who have been through puberty and adult men.
 Other types of cancer, such as lymphoma and leukemia, occasionally spread to the testicles.
 To find out more about cancer that started in another part of the body and spread to the testicles, read about that specific type of cancer.